ZetCode

 Dart Queue

-In Dart, Queue is a collection that implements a double-ended queue.
-It allows efficient addition and removal at both ends.
-Queue follows FIFO (First-In First-Out) principle by default.
+In Dart, Queue is a dynamic collection that implements a double-ended queue (deque), allowing efficient insertion and removal of elements at both ends.
+By default, it follows the FIFO (First-In, First-Out) principle, meaning elements are processed in the order they were added.

 Creating a Queue

-The simplest way to create a Queue is using the Queue constructor.
+The simplest way to create a Queue is using the Queue factory constructor from the dart:collection library.
+You can create an empty queue or initialize it with elements from another collection.

 main.dart